 - Restore public bike trails at Duthie Park with Evergreen Mountain Bike Alliance

-- Provide social interaction for homeless women and children at Mary’s Place
+- Provide social interaction for women and children living without secure housing at Mary’s Place

 - Make quilts and chew toys for animals at Seattle Humane Society